gerardroche/gerardroche.github.io/_posts/2020-12-11-the-curious-case-of-vim-search.md

 foo FOO fOO    ->    bar bar bar
 ```

 When the `I` flag (uppercase) is used in a substitution command, the search pattern is handled as though `'ingorecase'` is off and the actual value of `'ignorecase'` is ignored.
-In other words, make the pattern case-sensitive.
+In other words make the pattern case-sensitive.

 ```vim
 :%s/foo/bar/gI